 National Provider Identifier (NPI) Numbers

-The Centers for Medicare and Medicaid Services (CMS) requires that all health care providers, including speech-language pathologists and audiologists, obtain a National Provider Identifier (NPI).
+The Centers for Medicare and Medicaid Services (CMS) requires that all health care providers, including audiologists and speech-language pathologists, obtain a National Provider Identifier (NPI).
 All health care providers and organizations are eligible to receive NPIs.

 Getting an NPI is free — not having one can be costly.

 For more news and updates, go to the NPI page on the CMS website.

 The NPI is the health care provider identification system adopted by the U.S. Department of Health and Human Services as part of the implementation of the Health Insurance Portability and Accountability Act (HIPAA).
 All health care providers that are considered covered entities under HIPAA, and those who file claims electronically or use a clearinghouse to bill insurance, are required to apply for an NPI.
 All other health care providers are eligible to receive an NPI if they desire.